-Beginning his career at age five dancing with his older sister Adele, Fred didn't pursue a solo career until Adele retired to Ireland to marry the son of Duke of Devonshire.
+Beginning his career at age five dancing with his older sister Adele, Fred didn't pursue a solo career until Adele retired to Ireland to marry the son of the Duke of Devonshire.
 Up until then, his sister was thought to be the more talented out of the two.
-Of course, Astaire ended up starring in many popular films on his own but, his name, also, became forever linked with his most frequent onscreen dance partner, Ginger Rogers.
+Astaire ended up starring in many popular films on his own, but his name, also, became eternally linked with his most frequent onscreen dance partner, Ginger Rogers.
 With their unmatched onscreen chemistry, Fred and Ginger created a magic in their dance scenes that has never been duplicated, making it no surprise that they still remain the most iconic dancing duo in film history.

 Although he rarely took screen credit for it, Fred was the lead choreographer for most of his onscreen dances and (even though he's not often thought of as a singer) was, also, responsible for introducing many of the songs we now consider to be standards.
 He would continue starring in musicals well into his 60s, even pursuing dramatic acting roles in his later years to critical acclaim.
 So, if you have yet to witness the elegant and quick-footed Astaire in action, be prepared to be amazed.